paltze/matherjs/README.md

 # MatherJS - Lightweight Mathematics Library

-###### MatherJS is simple lightweigth mathematics library written in TypeScript.
-There is no licencing.
+MatherJS is simple lightweigth mathematics library written in TypeScript.
+It is not in active development.

 ### The Library currently has following methods: